 The parent or student may deposit funds for the OWU Card through the mail, at the Cashier’s Office, or online.
 Deposits may be made via check, money order, or cash, through the cashier’s window, during posted business hours.
 Deposits via major credit card or debit cards may be made online at https://owu.afford.com/.
 (A convenience fee of approximately 3% is charged for credit and debit card payments.)
 All deposits will be available the next business day.
 (Friday deposits are available on Monday.)
 There are no cash withdrawals permitted from the account and the funds cannot be transferred or used to pay other student accounts such as tuition.
 Credits at the end of the year will automatically carry over to the next year.
 Remaining balances for graduating senior and non-returning students will first be applied to the student’s account (tuition), if applicable, and any remaining balance will be refunded via check in June.

-A deposit of $600 is recommended to cover textbooks and miscellaneous needs for one semester; however, any amount may be deposited onto the OWU Card.
+Any amount may be deposited onto the OWU Card.
 Account balance inquiries or other questions about the OWU card can be directed to the OWU Card Office at (740) 368-3451, during normal business hours.

 IMPORTANT NOTICE: Graduation will not be permitted nor will transcripts or diplomas be issued for any student who has not fully met all obligations to the University.
 These obligations include, but are not limited to, financial obligations (among them payments on student loans) and, in the case of graduation, fulfillment of all degree requirements.

 Various payment methods are available to Ohio Wesleyan students and their parents as noted below.
 Complete information about these options is available from the Bursar’s Office.